 A male ruby-throated hummingbird.

 As a true bird nerd, I make sure to document the arrival and departure of my hummingbirds every year.
 I had received a birder’s life list and diary while I was taking an at-home ornithology course through Cornell and here is where I make note of all the bird species I have seen.
 In addition to that information, I like to take notes on the number of hummingbirds that arrive.
-On average, the males will arrive the second week of May and the females will arrive a few days later.
+On average, the males will arrive in the second week of May and the females will arrive a few days later.
 This year, the first male arrived on the 6th of May and the females a few days later.
 In general, male hummingbirds are very territorial.
 The two males we had here for the summer seem to get along with each other.
 We usually end up with about two adult males and about three adult females total for the summer.
 This year, we also had several juvenile hummingbirds.
 The adults departed quite early this year.
 The juvenile hummingbirds also left pretty early and I would estimate they were gone around the first week of September.
 This is very different from the past couple of years.
 The latest our usual visitors have left for the fall, has around the third week of September.

 Cornell Lab of Ornithology Birder’s Life List & Diary

 The last hummingbird that was here, must have been migrating from up north.
 This is a perfect example of why it is so important to keep your feeders out for these birds.
 Hummingbirds burn energy very quickly and must feed every few minutes during the day.
 At night, hummingbirds go into torpor, their body temperature drops and their heartbeat slows down.
 In the morning, they must get their body heat back up quickly and spend their day refueling their energy.
 In addition to their demanding daily nutritional requirements, migrating ruby-throated hummingbirds will make a grueling 3,360 mile trip.
-Some of these birds will fly over land, while other will island hop through the Caribbean.
+Some of these birds will fly over land, while others will island hop through the Caribbean.
 Many of these birds will have to rely on fat reserves that they have stored up to make a 480 mile non-stop flight across the Gulf of Mexico.
 It will take an average of two weeks for a hummingbird to complete its migratory journey.
 In case you were wondering by now, no, you will not delay the migration of your hummingbirds.
 This is a myth.
 Regardless of food ability, hummingbirds likely know when its time to migrate due to the changing level and angle of the sunlight.

 (f/4.5, 1/1000 sec., ISO 250)